-This one is labeled as a ‘Bug Bitten Oolong from Taiwan’ with no other information at all.
+This one was labeled as a ‘Bug Bitten Oolong from Taiwan’ with no other information at all.

 That’s ok.
 I’m more then willing to drink a random bug bitten oolong tea from Andrew of Liquid Proust.

 Brand: Liquid Proust

 The leaves of this tea are ‘bug bitten’, which is a common processing technique in Taiwanese oolong tea.

 When bugs bite the leaves, the tea plant’s natural defense mechanism kicks into gear and releases enzymes to help protect itself.
 These enzymes altar the taste of the tea and are said to enhance any fruit or honey notes the tea might have.

 Amount of Tea: 4 Grams

 Rinse Time: 15 Seconds

 Steep Time: 45 Seconds – 50 Seconds – 60 Seconds

 It doesn’t have an overly complex flavor, but that being said, it is a nice tasting tea.